heathsc/gemBS-rs/README.md

 The rewrite of the pipeline into Rust has two aims: (1) to have a more robust pipeline and (2) to provide a more flexible platform for future developments.
-All of the tools developed for the pipeline except for the GEM3 mapper (being an external project that is also very stable!) have now been re-written in Rust.
+All the tools developed for the pipeline except for the GEM3 mapper (being an external project that is also very stable!) have now been re-written in Rust.
 These include bs_call, the methylation and SNV-variant caller, and the methylation and SNP extractions tools mextr and snpxtr.
 In all cases the running times are comparable to the original C versions.

 ------------
 Dependencies